Eastern Beach Geelong: Everything You Need To Know

 Here you’ll find a huge diving tower, as well as smaller diving boards and platforms, floating islands with play opportunities, slides, and swimming pontoons.

-Geelong Beach & Kids Pool
+Eastern Beach Kids Pool

 Surrounded by clear fencing the concrete pool ranges from 60 centimetres to 1.2 metres deep, with a sparkling fountain in the middle for some fun water play.